ASNeG/OpcUaStack/docs/source/getting_started/hello_world.rst

 Information Model
 ---------------------------

-Every OPC UA server application provides its data with *Nodes*, which contain some information.
+Every OPC UA server application provides its data with *Nodes*, which contain some information and have a tree structure.
 To make a string greeting available for OPC UA clients we must to describe it as a node in *Information Model*.
 Let's do it!